BernardoMesa/BernardoMesa.github.io/_posts/2017-7-14-ForecastingMovieRevenue.md

 ## <a name="ElasticRegularization"></a>Using Elastic Net regularization to generate our Model

-With Elastic Net regularization we need to set the two parameters (alpha and L1) that will penalize our model inclusion of features.
-To do this effectively I set up a grid to cycle through several combinations of alpha and L1 in a range of values between 1e-5 and 100, created a model for each pair of values, evaluated each model using a 5-fold cross-validation and computedfor each model the mean r2 and mse across cross-validations.
+With **Elastic Net** regularization we need to set the two parameters (alpha and L1) that will penalize our model inclusion of features.
+To do this effectively I set up a grid to cycle through several combinations of alpha and L1 in a range of values between 1e-5 and 100, created a model for each pair of values, evaluated each model using a 5-fold cross-validation and computed for each model the average r2 and mse across cross-validations.

-After doing this the best model (highest mean r2 and lowest average mse) was generated with an alpha of 1e-4 and L1 of 1.
+After doing this the best model (highest average r2 and lowest average mse) was generated with an alpha of 1e-4 and L1 of 1.
 Its r2 was 0.19 and mse was 0.069.

 The resulting model kept 26 features, out of our initial 32.